eisopux/checker-framework-vscode/README.md

 ### Building from source

+#### Setting up environment

 1. Install the newest Node.js version for your operating system (OS); see the [Node.Js homepage](https://nodejs.org/en/).
 2. Install a Git client for your OS; see the [Git homepage](https://git-scm.com/downloads).
+3. Run `npm install -g @vscode/vsce`, as superuser.
+4. Run `npm add -g @vscode/vsce`.

+#### Building extension

-3. Create a working directory for the project and change into it.
+1. Create a working directory for the project and change into it.
-4. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git`
+2. Clone the project in the new directory `git clone https://github.com/eisopux/checker-framework-vscode.git`
-5. Change into the cloned directory `cd checker-framework-vscode`.
+3. Change into the cloned directory `cd checker-framework-vscode`.
-6. Install dependencies using `npm install`, as superuser.
+4. Install dependencies using `npm install`, as superuser.
 (Use `Open command prompt (CMD) (admin)` on Windows.)
 See the [npm Docs](https://docs.npmjs.com/cli/v8/commands/npm-install).
-7. Run `npm install -g @vscode/vsce`, as superuser.
-8. Run `npm add -g @vscode/vsce`.
-9. In the `checker-framework-vscode` directory, run `vsce package` to generate a `.vsix` file
+5. Run `vsce package` to generate a `.vsix` file
-10. Run `code --install-extension checker-framework-language-server-0.2.0.vsix`
+6. Run `code --install-extension checker-framework-language-server-0.2.0.vsix`

 ### Test local downloader:

 1. Change back into your project working directory.
 2. Clone the downloader in the project directory `git clone https://github.com/eisopux/checker-framework-languageserver-downloader.git`
 3. Change into the downloader folder and run `./gradlew assemble`.